google-research-datasets/hiertext/README.md

 pip install -r requirements.txt
 ```

-The ground-truth annotations of `train`, `validation` and `test` sets are
+### Dataset downloading & processing

-contained in three compressed .jsonl files: `train.jsonl.gz`, `val.jsonl.gz` and
+The ground-truth annotations of `train` and `validation` sets are stored in
-`test.jsonl.gz` respectively, under `gt` subdirectory.
-Use the following command
+`gt/train.jsonl.gz`, `gt/validation.jsonl.gz` respectively.
+Use the following
-to decompress the three files:
+command to decompress the two files:

 ```
 gzip -d gt/*.jsonl.gz